haoyanlgd/cse15l-lab-reports/index.md

     ![Image](Cd_no_arg.PNG)

 Note:
     Nothing changed, no directory change.
-Nothing changed because we didnt specify a directory which the cd could change the directory into.
+Nothing changed because we are already in the home directory.
+CD with no arguments in another directory that is not the home directory would change the working directory to the home directory.

 &nbsp;